 - 6 ounces semisweet chocolate or dark chocolate, chopped fine, keep in the freezer until used

-1 Put the mint leaves in a heavy saucepan with the 1 cup of milk and 1 cup of the cream.
+1 Steep the mint leaves in cream and milk: Put the mint leaves in a heavy saucepan with the 1 cup of milk and 1 cup of the cream.
 Heat until just steaming (do not let boil), remove from heat, cover, and let stand for 30 minutes.
 Reheat the mixture until steaming, remove from heat and let stand for 15 more minutes.

-2 While the mint is infusing in step 1, prepare the remaining cream over an ice bath.
+2 Chill remaining cream in an ice bath: While the mint is infusing in step 1, prepare the remaining cream over an ice bath.
 Pour the remaining 1 cup of cream into a medium size metal bowl, set in ice water (with lots of ice) over a larger bowl.
 Set a mesh strainer on top of the bowls.
 Set aside.

-3 Strain the milk cream mixture into a separate bowl, pressing against the mint leaves with a rubber spatula in the sieve to get the most liquid out of them.
+3 Strain out the mint leaves, add sugar: Strain the milk cream mixture into a separate bowl, pressing against the mint leaves with a rubber spatula in a sieve to get the most liquid out of them.
 Return the milk cream mixture to the saucepan.
 Add sugar and salt to the mixture.
 Heat until just steaming again, stirring until sugar has dissolved.
 Remove from heat.

-5 Return the saucepan to the stove, stirring the mixture constantly over medium heat with a wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spoon so that you can run your finger across the coating and have the coating not run.
+5 Heat until mixture begins to thicken: Return the saucepan to the stove, stirring the mixture constantly over medium heat with a wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spoon so that you can run your finger across the coating and have the coating not run.
 This can take about 10 minutes.

 The custard base does not coat the back of the spoon, it is not ready.